-The evidence of this cluster points toward a Robert Orsi-like emphasis of understanding "religion as relationships" among humans, their families, their societies, the realm of the supernatural and the human realm(s) (Orsi 2005).
+The evidence of this cluster points toward a Robert Orsi-like emphasis of understanding "religion as relationships" among humans, their families, their societies, the realm of the supernatural, and the human realm(s) (Orsi 2005).
 For example, we see membership is defined at a specific age, often assigned at birth, and requires the sacrifice of property/valuable items.
 Members also tend to possess their own distinct written language, while we see that there are examples of violent conflict with groups outside the sample region.
 There tend to be clear mechanisms for divinities (high god or no) to relate to human society, inclusive of messianic beliefs in at least some of the cases.
-These could be viewed as Orsi's (2005) "relationships between heaven and earth" although we can rephrase Orsi's language as "realm of the supernatural and human realm(s) to fit the cases in our evidence.
-Special treatments for adherents' corpses, including internment and grave goods also tend to be present, as does public food storage, suggesting that in these cases relations to earth itself are also present.
-While our evidence reaffirms some ideas scholars in Religious Studies have about how religions are conceived of, broadly speaking, it also refines the ways that we think about specific cases.
-Typically, we might regard such groups as Southeast Asian Haroi and Raglai Religion or West African Vodun as "traditionalist."
-The Cham Bani religious group - nearby Raglai and Haroi communities in Vietnam - has also been described as variously syncretic and traditionalist, although Cham Bani are often interpreted as a form of Islam by outsiders and scholars alike.
+The mechanisms for divinities in relation to human societies and inclusion of messianic beliefs could be viewed as Orsi's "relationships between heaven and earth" (Orsi 2005), although we could also rephrase Orsi's language as "realm of the supernatural and human realm(s)" to more closely fit the cases in our evidence.
+Special treatments for adherents' corpses, including internment and grave goods, also tend to be present, as does public food storage, suggesting that in these cases relations to earth itself are also present.
+This is just one example of how we could take a theoretical concept that has been widely discussed by scholars in one subset of religious studies and test it against evidence from other areas to refine our theoretical discussions of the category of religion.
+We should emphasize that, in our view, it is not necessary that we think of Orsi as "paradigmatic" in such a fashion that it would eliminate consideration of any other religious studies scholar who has made novel contributions to the field in the past several decades.
+Our idea is, in principle, that any theorist's ideas could be selected and tested by the data.
+In the cases under discussion, although our evidence reaffirms some ideas that scholars in religious studies-like those aligned with Orsi's thinking-have thought about regarding how the category of religion is conceived of, it also clarifies the ways we think about these specific cases and comparisons.

+Typically, scholars might regard such groups as Southeast Asian Haroi and Raglai religion or West African Vodun as "traditionalist religious groups."
+The Cham Bani religious group-near the Raglai and Haroi communities in Vietnam-has also been described as variously syncretic and traditionalist, although Cham Bani are often interpreted as a form of Islam by outsiders and scholars alike.
 In both West Africa and Southeast Asia, we find layers of influences including traditional religions, Islam, and colonial era-Christian missions.
-In both regions, local indigenous groups develop systems that incorporate spirits and saints, have understandings of the cosmos that include cosmological dualism (emphasizing balance of competing elements), along with traditional healers.
+In both regions, local indigenous groups develop systems that incorporate spirits and saints and have understandings of the cosmos that include cosmological dualism (emphasizing balance of competing elements), along with traditional healers.
 Such similarities in the cultural contact zones where we find Vodun-and perhaps also traditional Yoruba religion, although we do not have an entry for it yet in the database-and the Bani, Haroi, and Raglai communities of Southeast Asia could have emerged as a result of similar historical experiences.
-That traditional religions where membership is assigned at birth, at a specific age, in the context of rituals, and require sacrifices yet do not necessarily retain official political support, as we see in this cluster, speaks to the relational elements of the religious communities in question.
-This particular result demonstrates that scholars of religious studies have been addressing traditional religions that grow out of comparable historical contexts using similar language, while also demonstrating the ways in which the DRH can lead to thought-provoking comparisons.
+That traditional religions where membership is assigned at birth, at a specific age, in the context of rituals, and require sacrifices do not necessarily exhibit official political support, as we see in this cluster, speaks to the relational elements of the religious communities in question.
+This particular result demonstrates that scholars of religious studies have been addressing traditional religions that grow out of comparable historical contexts using similar language while also demonstrating the ways in which the DRH can lead to thought-provoking comparisons.